tcltk/tcl/doc/markdown/join.md

 # Description

-The *list* argument must be a valid Tcl list.
-This command returns the string formed by joining all of the elements of *list* together with *joinString* separating each adjacent pair of elements.
-The *joinString* argument defaults to a space character.
+The \fIlist\fR argument must be a valid Tcl list.
+This command returns the string formed by joining all of the elements of \fIlist\fR together with \fIjoinString\fR separating each adjacent pair of elements.
+The \fIjoinString\fR argument defaults to a space character.

 # Examples